Queue-Fair/java/README.md

 <%@ include file="queue-fair-adapter.jsp" %>

 It's normally placed at the end of the very first line in the JSP page, so that no characters are output before the adapter is run - so immediately after the opening <%@ page ... > tag.
+For Spring implementations, consult your implementation documentation for instructions on how to add the Filter or Interceptor.

 In the case where the Adapter sends the request elsewhere (for example to show the user a queue page), the `isContinue()` method will return false and the rest of the page will NOT be generated, which means it isn't sent to the visitor's browser, which makes it secure, as well as preventing your server from having to do the work of producing the rest of the page.
 It is important that this code runs *before* any other framework you may have in place initialises so that your server can perform this under load, when your full site framework is too onerous to load.